1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Does stress make IBS-C worse?

 Yes.
-Stress and anxiety can alter gut motility and sensitivity, often triggering or exacerbating IBS-C flare-ups.
+Stress and anxiety have the capacity to shift gut motility and gut sensitivity, which can initiate or worsen IBS-C enteric outbursts.

 Are probiotics helpful for IBS-C?